 We have years of experience and are able to serve you in Arabic, English, Cebuano, Spanish, and Tagalog.

-After filing the Petition for Alien Relative, Form I-130, it may take several months before it is approved.
+After filing Form I-130, it may take several months before it is approved.
 For immediate relatives, it can take any where from 5 - 9 months or a year.
 For those in Family Preference Categories, it could take several years for approval.

 Preference immigrant categories are assigned a limited number of visas each year.
 The number of visas available in each category is allocated on a per-country basis.
 The result of this allocation system is that for some categories in which the demand for immigrant visas outstrips the supply, a waiting line is formed.
 You may visit the USCIS site for processing times to see estimations of processing times.

-Upon approval of the I-130 petition, the alien relative who is physically outside U.S. can apply for an immigrant visa through a U.S. consulate abroad, a process known as “consular processing” (CP).
-Upon approval of the visa, the person may travel to the United States and be inspected to ensure compliance.
-Once inspected and admitted into the USA, the person is considered to be a permanent resident.
+The alien relative physically outside the U.S. applies for a visa through consular processing.
+When the visa is approved, they may travel to the U.S. and be inspected to ensure compliance.
+After this, they may be admitted into the USA, and they are considered to be a permanent resident.

-In the case where the alien relative is physically present in the United States, adjustment of status (AOS), also known as I-485, is an alternative to consular processing.
+In the case where the alien relative is physically present in the United States, adjustment of status (AOS) or I-485, is an alternative to consular processing.
 The “adjustment of status” route allows a person to obtain permanent residency without having to proceed overseas to apply for an immigrant visa.

 Generally, the I-130 Petition for alien relative must be approved prior to submitting an I-485 or going through consular processing.
 However, in the case where the beneficiary is an immediate relative of U.S. citizen petitioner, the I-485 application and the I-130 petition can usually be filled simultaneously.

-Talk to a Los Angeles immigration lawyer today.
-Call (818) 276-9900 to set up an appointment!
+Call (818) 276-9900 to set up an appointment with an immigration attorney in Los Angeles.
 Se habla Español.
-Services available in Arabic, Cebuano, and Tagalog.
+Services are also available in Arabic, Cebuano, and Tagalog.